Tantive IV: Name

-The ship was initially referred to as the "Rebel blockade runner", and National Public Radio's radio adaptation of A New Hope in 1981 reveals the name "Tantive IV" (pronounced 'Tan-tiv-ee four').
+The ship was initially referred to as the "Rebel blockade runner", and National Public Radio's radio adaptation of Star Wars in 1981 reveals the name "Tantive IV" (pronounced 'Tan-tiv-ee four').
 Star Wars Expanded Universe material initially referred to the class of ships as "Corellian corvettes", but Lucasfilm later identified them as Alderaan Cruisers.
 The name Tantive IV was used in various merchandise as well as the official Rogue One novelization.
-The name may be derived from the term tantivy, referring to a rapid gallop or blaring of horns, associated with the sport of Fox hunting, suggesting the Tantive IV's role in the early scenes of A New Hope as the hunters' quarry.
+The name may be derived from the term tantivy, referring to a rapid gallop or blaring of horns, associated with the sport of fox hunting, suggesting the Tantive IV's role in the early scenes of A New Hope as the hunters' quarry.

 Games and models

 Both Decipher, Inc. and Wizards of the Coast published Tantive IV and Corellian corvette cards for the Star Wars Customizable Card Game and Star Wars Trading Card Game, respectively.